 It seems the best we can do for type-safe compile-time bound-checked access is the standard `at` member, providing the i-th, j-th position as non-type template parameters.

 Next is the subscript operator, another sharp edge, here we see it with deducing this to deduplicate operators.
 The example shown here is that of the square bracket index operator.
 There is also the identical historical parentheses index operator not shown here.
 One difficulty with this operator is the lack of possibilities to provide compile-time bound checking.
 Another difficulty is that in C++ the return type is fixed at compile-time.
 We cannot vary the return type based on the element accessed at runtime.
-Therefore we limit this syntax to uniform matrices to preserve our type safety.
+Therefore we limit this syntax to uniform matrices to preserve our type safety unless a compile-time index was provided.
 This is a problem.
 It may be judicious to not support this accessor at all.
-Similarly for the parentheses-based index access operator not shown here.

 FRAGMENT